Skip to main content

 Sandbox Timeout

-The default sandbox timeout is 5 minutes.
+The default sandbox timeout is 5 minutes (applies to sandbox skills only).
 You can configure a custom timeout using sandboxTimeout in the agent config or on individual start-thread blocks:

 yaml